CharliedeanCS/Ladybirds-Plant-Sensors-Project/transfer-old-data/README.md

-# Pipeline
+# Transfer Old Data

-This folder should contain all code and resources required for the pipeline.
+This folder contains all the code and resources used for transferring old data.

 # Project Description